eagle-io/docs/source/topics/device_configuration/myriota_dev_kit/index.rst

 Configure the **Labels row** to be row 1.

 The data in each column will be different when different formats are defined.
-The parser must be configured so that each portion of the payload matches the expected column data type and format.
+The parser must be configured so that each portion of the message matches the expected column data type and format.
 Validation errors are shown in red.
 Any columns not required for collection can optionally be *Disabled*.
-The specific payload in this example defines a record timestamp in column 4, with all other values being numbers.
+The specific message in this example defines a record timestamp in column 4, with all other values being numbers.
 Thefore in the parser configuration, the column data type of column 1 should be changed to **Number**, and the column data type of column 4 should be changed to **Record Time**.
 The parser configuration should now look like this:

 .. only:: not latex